agentmodels/agentmodels.org/chapters/5c-myopic.md

 <!-- problem with < sign in latex math-->
 where $$I_{C_m}(s',a,o,d) = O(s',a,o)$$ if $$d$$ < $$C_m$$ and $$I_{C_m}(s',a,o,d) = 1$$ otherwise.

-The key part is the definition of $$b'$$.
-The Update-myopic agent assumes his future self updates only on his last action $$a$$ and not on observation $$o$$.
-So the future self will know about state changes that follow a priori from his actions.
-(In a deterministic Gridworld, the future self would know his new location and that the time remaining had been counted down).
+The key change from POMDP agent is the definition of $$b'$$.
+The Update-myopic agent assumes his future self (after the cutoff $$C_m$$) updates only on his last action $$a$$ and not on observation $$o$$.
+For example, in a deterministic Gridworld the future self would keep track of his locations (as his location depends deterministically on his actions) but wouldn't update his belief about hidden states.

 The implementation of the Update-myopic agent in WebPPL is a direct translation of the definition provided above.